alexlhuiss/noble-pioneer/content/authors/admin/_index.md

 # Biography (replaces the Alex Johnson placeholder)
 ---

-Alexandre Lhuisset is a PhD Student in Artificial Intelligence applied to Economics at MIAT INRAE.
-His research focuses on decision-making under risk, insurance markets, and the use of AI tools to model heterogeneous behaviors in economic and environmental settings.
-He combines econometrics, machine learning, and game theory to study how agents respond to uncertainty and how public policy can be improved through predictive and behavioral modeling.
+I am a PhD student in Artificial Intelligence applied to Economics at MIAT INRAE.
+My research focuses on decision-making under risk, insurance markets, and the use of AI tools to model heterogeneous behaviors in economic and environmental settings.
+I combine econometrics, machine learning, and game theory to study how agents respond to uncertainty and how public policy can be improved through predictive and behavioral modeling.

-His main working project consists in the modeling of interactions between the State, insurers, and forest managers, as well as studying risk perception and behavior in forestry.
-He has a strong interest in applying AI to real-world policy problems.
+My main research project involves modeling interactions between the State, insurers, and forest managers, as well as studying risk perception and behavior in forestry.
+I have a strong interest in applying AI to real-world policy challenges.